 Why are great crested newt surveys needed?

-This great crested newt was found during pitfall trapping in 2014
+Great crested newt found during pitfall trapping

 Smooth newt found during pitfall trapping

 Although they can disperse long distances and are found in a range of places, they are typically within 250m of a suitable pond.

 Adult great crested newts are dependant on high quality aquatic habitats in ponds for breeding.
 The adults though spend much of their life on land using grassland, woodland, hedgerows.
 During winter they will hibernate underground and can even spend winter in building foundations.

 This pond in South Norfolk was home to 120 great crested newts, 50 smooth newts and a number of frogs and toads

 The picture on the right shows a pond surveyed in 2014 that a total count of over 120 newts on one night, which is exceptional.

 1. A walkover to look at whether habitat is suitable

 2. Surveys to identify local populations if habitat is suitable